txlocnguyen/AppointmentSchedulerSystem/README.txt

 	WGU C195 - SOFTWARE II - ADVANCED JAVA CONCEPT

 - This is a Java application built with JavaFX, and it is connected to a local MySQL database.
-It acts as a GUI-based appoinment scheduling desktop appplication.
+It acts as a GUI-based appointment scheduling desktop appplication.
 - Author: Loc Nguyen
 - Contact information: lngu242@wgu.edu
 - Application version: 1.0.0